filipval/final_project/README.md

 ## Contact

-If you have any questions
+If you have any questions, contact my email: filipvalderhaug@icloud.com